-Figure 5: Example of rendering using only a subset of the particles.
+Fig. 4.5.2: Example of Rendered plots using only a subset of the particles.
 Here I have selected only particles on the right hand side of the plot using the mouse and hit 'p' to plot only those particles.

-Note that the selection done in this manner is by default a restriction based on particle identity - that is, the same particles will be used for the plot in subsequent dumps (allowing one to easily track the Lagrangian evolution of a patch of gas).
-However SPLASH also has the ability to select based on particular parameter ranges (i.e., independent of time), called a 'parameter range restriction' which is also more powerful in the sense that it can be saved to the splash.limits file - see §4.7.15 for more details.
-A range restriction can be set in interactive mode by selecting the restricted box using the mouse and pressing 'x', 'y' or 'r' to restrict the particles used to the x, y (or r for both x and y) range of the selected box respectively.
-Pressing 'S' at the main menu will save such range restrictions to the splash.limits file.
+Hint: A range restriction can be set in Interactive mode by selecting the restricted box using the mouse and pressing x, y or r to restrict the particles used to the x, y (or r for both x and y) range of the selected box respectively.
+Pressing S at the main menu will save such range restrictions to the splash.limits file.

-4.3.8 Tracking a set of particles through multiple timesteps
+4.5.8 Tracking a set of particles through multiple timesteps